 Carmen in Fort Worth wasn’t patient enough:

 “I recently had a bad burn on my finger due to grease popping.
-I doused it with soy sauce and if felt better immediately.
+After dousing it with soy sauce, the burn felt better immediately.
 I did not do it for long, not more that 1 min. and I still had some irritation the next day, but it provided immediate relief.
 I wish I had left it on longer.”

 CM had more patience and more success: